ArXivCode/ArXivCode/Final Report.md

 ### **1.1 Problem and Motivation**

 The gap between theoretical AI research and practical implementation creates significant barriers for researchers and practitioners.
 While ArXiv hosts cutting-edge papers and GitHub contains implementations, discovering and understanding how theoretical concepts translate to actual code remains time-consuming and challenging.
 Researchers often spend hours manually searching through repositories, reading documentation, and tracing code to find specific implementation details mentioned in papers.
 Existing tools like Papers With Code only provide repository-level linking without intelligent semantic search capabilities.
+Additionally, Papers With Code was discontinued in 2024 so the solution is no longer viable.
 GitHub's keyword-based search lacks paper context and cannot understand the semantic relationship between theoretical concepts and their implementations.
 This disconnect impedes research reproducibility, learning, and practical adoption of new methods, ultimately slowing the pace of AI research advancement.

 ### **1.2 Research Questions**

 Our research addresses three key questions:

 1. **Can we accurately map natural language queries to relevant code snippets?** We investigate whether semantic embeddings can effectively bridge the gap between theoretical descriptions in papers and actual implementation code.

 2. **Is pre-trained CodeBERT effective for semantic code search without fine-tuning?** Given computational constraints, we evaluate whether pre-trained models provide sufficient retrieval quality compared to fine-tuned alternatives.

 3. **How well can large language models explain retrieved code in the context of research papers?** We explore whether LLMs can generate meaningful explanations that connect code implementations to their theoretical foundations.

 ### **1.3 Contributions**

 We present ArXivCode, an end-to-end RAG system that bridges papers and code implementations:

-* **Retrieval-Augmented Generation System**: Combines CodeBERT embeddings for dense retrieval with GPT-4 for code explanation, enabling semantic search over code snippets with contextual understanding.
+* **Retrieval-Augmented Generation System**: Combines CodeBERT embeddings for dense retrieval with GPT-4 (OpenAI, 2024) for code explanation, enabling semantic search over code snippets with contextual understanding.

-* **Curated Database**: A dataset of 196 high-quality ArXiv papers (2020-2025) with associated GitHub repositories, processed to extract 2,490 code snippets at the function level with paper metadata.
+* **Curated Database**: A dataset of 249 high-quality ArXiv papers (2020-2025) with associated GitHub repositories, processed to extract 2,490 code snippets at the function level with paper metadata.

 * **Interactive Web Interface**: FastAPI backend with Streamlit frontend providing real-time search, code display, and AI-generated explanations linking implementations to papers.
+Fully deployed web service using Google Cloud Platform, allowing public access to the app.

-* **Empirical Evaluation**: Quantitative analysis showing ~75% relevance in retrieval accuracy and sub-second retrieval times, demonstrating practical utility for research workflows.
+* **Empirical Evaluation**: Quantitative analysis showing \~75% relevance in retrieval accuracy and sub-second retrieval times, demonstrating practical utility for research workflows.

 ### **1.4 Scope Evolution**